Achieving DNA Labeling Capacity with Minimum Labels through Extremal de Bruijn Subgraphs: Numerical Comparisons

+and $\boldsymbol{1}_x$ denotes the all-one column vector of $x$ elements, $\vee$ denotes the element-wise or operation, and $\otimes$ is the Kronecker product.
+The structure of $BLP_{q, d}$ arises naturally from arranging strings in lexicographic order.
+The $(i,j)$th entry of the matrix $BLP_{q, d}$ equals $1$ whenever the lexicographically $j$th string of length $d+1$ is a substring of the lexicographically $i$th string of length $2d+1$.

-The results of the computer search are reported in Table~\ref{tab:evaluations} along with explicit evaluations of our theoretical results.
+The results of the computer search are reported in Table~\ref{tab:evaluations} along with numerical evaluations of our theoretical results.
 For $q=2$ with $d\in\{2, 3, 4\}$ and $q=3$ with $\dbdim=2$ direct exhaustive search for path unique allocation matrices is feasible.
-The results for these values coincide with the values found through the aforementioned search algorithm and reported in the table.
+The results for these values coincide with the search for permutations as reported in the table.

 Fig.~\ref{fig:q_inf} displays the asymptotic results for large alphabet sizes~$q$.
-For $\dbdim=2$, both lower bounds tend to $\frac{1}{3}$, while the upper bound from Corollary~\ref{cor:upperbound} tends to $\frac{5}{8}$.
-For large $\dbdim$, the lower bound from Theorem~\ref{prop:genlb} tends to $\frac{1}{2}$ while the upper bound tends to $1$.
+For $\dbdim=2$, both lower bounds tend to ${1}/{3}$, while the upper bound from Corollary~\ref{cor:upperbound} tends to ${5}/{8}$.
+For large $\dbdim$, the lower bound from Theorem~\ref{prop:genlb} tends to ${1}/{2}$ while the upper bound tends to $1$.